chef-cookbooks/aix/README.md

 end
 ```

-#### Properties

-- `immediate` (optional) - whether to start/stop the TCP/IP service immediately by contacting the SRC.
-It's much better to declaratively specify this separately using the built-in `service` resource in Chef.

 ### toolboxpackage

 To install packages from the IBM AIX Toolbox for Linux off the IBM FTP site.

-Example:
+#### Properties

+- `base_url` (optional) - the base URL to use to retrieve the package.
+If you are behind a firewall or your AIX system doesn't have access to the Internet, you can override this to an HTTP/FTP server where you have stored the RPMs.

+#### Examples

 ```ruby
 aix_toolboxpackage "a2ps" do